Hent de Vries

 In 2012, he was further appointed as a Distinguished Visiting Professor at the Faculty of Humanities of the Hebrew University, Jerusalem, where he will teach regular intensive, three-week-long seminars during a period of three years in the Department of Comparative Religion as well as under the auspices of the European Forum, which coordinates and initiates matters related to European Studies at the Hebrew University for the Faculties of Social Sciences, Humanities, and Law.

 In June and July 2012, Hent de Vries served on the faculty of the School of Criticism and Theory at Cornell University, where he offered a six-week seminar on "Miracles, Events, Effects."
-He has since been elected a Member of SCT's Board and will be one of the School's Senior Fellows from September 2012 through September 2018.
-He was also recently appointed by the full Board to serve as SCT's next Director from August 2014 through August 2018.
+He has since been elected a Member of SCT's Board to be one of the School's Senior Fellows.
+He was further recently appointed by the full Board to serve as SCT's next Director from June 2014 through August 2018.

 At Johns Hopkins, Hent de Vries has been an affiliated faculty member of The Leonard and Helen R. Stulman Jewish Studies Program in the Zanvyl Krieger School of Arts and Sciences.
 He has further been a member of Member of the Project on Evolution, Cognition, and Culture, as well as a member of the Board of Directors of the Program for the Study of Women, Gender and Sexuality (WGS).
 He continues to serve as a member of the Steering Committee of the Center for Advanced Media Studies (CAMS) and the Dean's Islamic Studies Working Group.